protyposis/Aurio/README.md

 Aurio comes with a few tools and test applications that can be taken as a reference:

+* Tests
   * **Aurio.FFmpeg.Test** decodes audio to wav files or video to frame images
   * **Aurio.Test.FingerprintingBenchmark** runs a file through all fingerprinting algorithms and measures the required time.
-* **Aurio.Test.FingerprintingHaitsmaKalker** fingerprints files and builds a hash store to match the fingerprinted files.
+  * **Aurio.Test.FingerprintingHaitsmaKalker2002** fingerprints files and builds a hash store to match the fingerprinted files.
 The matches can be browsed and fingerprints inspected.
   * **Aurio.Test.FingerprintingWang2003** display the spectrogram and constellation map while fingerprinting a file.
+  * **Aurio.Test.MultitrackPlayback** is a multitrack audio player with a simple user interface.
+  * **Aurio.Test.RealtimeFingerprinting** fingerprints a realtime live audio stream.
+  * **Aurio.Test.ResamlingStream** is a test bed for dynamic resampling.
   * **Aurio.Test.WaveViewControl** is a test bed for the WaveView WPF control.
-* **Aurio.Test.MultitrackPlayback** is a multitrack audio player with a simple user interface.
+* Tools
   * **BatchResampler** resamples wave files according to a configuration file.
   * **MusicDetector** analyzes audio files for music content.
   * **WaveCutter** cuts a number of concatenated files into slices of random length.

 Aurio has originally been developed for [AudioAlign](https://github.com/protyposis/AudioAlign), a tool to automatically synchronize overlapping audio and video recordings, which uses almost all functionality of Aurio.
 Its sources are also available and can be used as a implementation reference.